Printmaking: cardboard cuts, monoprints and linocuts

-ROYAL ACADEMY SELECTED 2018 - My 'Dark in the Park' Chiswick Park tube station print was selected for the Summer Exhibition this year and sold out.
+Royal Academy Shortlised 2019/2020 and selected 2018 when my 'Dark in the Park' print of Chiswick Park tube station was selected for the exhibition and sold out.

 The studio is on the ground floor.

-A short walk from Stamford Brook tube station, down the far end of Cleveland Avenue.
+A short walk from Stamford Brook tube station and Chiswick High Road, down the far end of Cleveland Avenue.